 Redang Bay's management and staff are efficient and keep in pretty good humour considering the large number of people they are dealing with.
 The dining area workers are heroes.

-Part of the big upstairs dining area or "cafeteria" as Redang Bay calls it.
-This is the smallest crowd I saw, late in one of the 2 hour breakfast sessions.
-At its busiest every chair was taken in the greater area - I reckon 300 diners.
-Staff managed to keep dishes and coffee/tea/juices well stocked, clear tables, clean up spills and handle the other disasters inevitable with so many people.All meals are buffet style and to Asian tastes not western.
+All meals are buffet style and to Asian tastes not western.
 The dishes change daily - particularly at lunch and dinner.
 My notes say meals ranged from "ordinary" to "sensational" in taste - the sweet and sour fish one dinner was as good as I've had.
 Anywhere.

 Quantity is no problem and I was amazed by the amount of food these people could sink.
 I exercise hard and can hoover huge amounts of tucker at a buffet but these folk left me for dead.
 Hell the place also did afternoon tea - I would take a slice of cake with my coffee, most of these dudes had 5 slices of cake.
 The gluttons 10.
 Demographers will tell you the US and Australia have the world's highest rates of overweight/obese people - about 60% from memory.
 Okay, that's for the whole popularion - but if you confine it to the middle class, the Singaporeans and Malaysians would win hands down - 80% are seriously circumferentially-challenged.

-If you fit this expansive outfit don't be offended or sulk.
+If you fit this expansive demographic don't be offended or sulk.
 Just praise God your country has plenty of tough sleek urban/rural poor to recruit for the armed forces.
 Otherwise you are history in any future conflict.

 People-watching here is interesting.
 There are beautiful Indian-Malaysian/Singaporean girls in quite sexy outfits at one table and at the adjacent table women in full burqas.